-Home Up Electrical Mechanical Software Quotes Projects Site Map
+Home Up Electrical Software Mechanical Quotes Projects Site Map

 The time adjustment potentiometers rotate about 300 Degrees total, a little bit less than one complete turn.
 WARNING, DO NOT use excessive force to turn the potentiometers, roll the enclosed small screwdriver between your thumb and forefinger to adjust.
 When the unit is shipped the potentiometers are centered and the potentiometers will rotate less than a half turn in each direction.
 Rotate the Pots to the right or clockwise to increase time interval and left or counterclockwise to decrease the time interval.